bradenmacdonald/CalendarDate/README.md

   about whether you're using a calendar date or a timestamp.
 - It lets you avoid all kinds of subtle bugs related to timezones and daylight savings time (this is the voice of experience talking!).
-- This implementation is very optimized and is typically 3-10x faster than using the native `Date` class.
-It represents all dates as a single `Number` so it is also very memory efficient.
+- This implementation is very optimized and is typically 6-9x faster than using the native `Date` class.
+It represents each date as a single `Number` so it is also very memory efficient.
 - Unlike `Date`, it is immutable, which makes your code more predictable.